battlecode/battlecode21/backend/README.md

 #### Database

 Any time you start the backend, there must be a Postgres instance up.
-It's easiest to create a Postgres database running somewhere else (for example, on Google Cloud), and then to provide connection info in Django's settings module.
+It's easiest to create a Postgres database running somewhere else (for example, on Google Cloud, or another deployment service), and then to provide connection info in `dev_settings.py` (and `dev_settings_sensitive.py`).
+(More instructions about setting up this database coming soon!
+If they aren't here yet, bug Nathan.)

 Next, run the following to initialize the database: